MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-templates-in-the-admin-console.md

 search.appverid: MET150
 ms.collection:
   - M365-collaboration
-description: Learn how to use Teams templates to create collaboration spaces with channels for different topics using preinstalled templates. f1.keywords:
+description: Learn how to use team templates to create collaboration spaces with channels for different topics using preinstalled templates. f1.keywords:
 - CSH
 ms.custom: